ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 I'm not the first to suggest that software engineering has much in common with traditional manufacturing (see *The Phoenix Project* by Gene Kim).
 In this case, make the metaphor real: provide your team with a digital red handle and encourage them to focus on continuously improving everything you do.
 Members of great teams understand that, over time, the team will change, customer requirements will change, tools will change, and the team will need to revisit past decisions and make improvements.

-*Kaizen* applies not only to your team s process but also to individuals.
+*Kaizen* applies not only to your team's process but also to individuals.
 Your best team members will embrace the idea of continuous education and continuous improvement, and treat mistakes not as failures but as opportunities for improvement.

 ### Coaching